 |2014-01-06 - Getting from the airport Ljubljana|

 When your visit to Slovenia starts with flying in, you will land at Slovenia´s main international airport Ljubljana or in Slovenian aerodrom Jožeta Pučnika.
-If you didn´t pre-book a transfer to your destination, there are a few options available.
+If you didn´t pre-book a transfer to your destination, there are a few passenger transportation options available at the airport.
 The quickest is to take a taxi stationed right in front of the exit from the airport building.
-Of course like everywhere in the world this type of transfer is the most expensive one.
-Using one of the taxis from the airport taxi stand to the city center of Ljubljana, which is some 25 km away, will cost you some 60 euro.
-Much cheaper are low-cost taxi companies as Airtrail, which offer transfers from Ljubljana airport to Ljubljana city at a flat rate of 30 euro.
-The problem is just you need to prebook them in advance, otherwise, you will wait some 30 minutes on your cab, which is not something you want after a long flight.
+Of course like everywhere in the world this type of airport transfer is the most expensive one.
+Using one of the taxis from the airport taxi stand to the city center of Ljubljana, which is some 25 km away, will cost you 60 euros or more.
+Much cheaper are low-cost taxi companies such as Airtrail, which offer private transfers from Ljubljana airport to Ljubljana city at a flat rate of 40 euro.
+The problem is as they are based in the city, you need to prebook them in advance, otherwise, you will wait some 30 minutes on your on-budget cab.
+Which is not something you want after a long day of traveling.

-Even cheaper are minibus shuttle companies standing at the parking place across the main airport terminal.
-They offer shared ride transfers with Minivan to the city of Ljubljana for 10 euros per person.
-Which is a fair price, especially because some of the companies offer door-to-door service at the same flat rate.
-Of course, there is also a downside to shared shuttle rides, like always.
-Sometimes you can wait for your shuttle bus for a full hour and if you travel in company with two others, the price per person is the same as if you book a low cost taxi for 30 euro.
-That will cost you the same, just your driver will wait for you in front of the arrivals terminal with a name board, ready to go.
-After you hop in your cab, driving to the city center should not take more than 25 minutes.
+Even cheaper are minibus shuttle companies standing at the parking place at the exit from the main airport terminal.
+They offer shared ride transfers with Minivans to the city of Ljubljana for 15 euros per person.
+This is a fair price, especially because some of the companies offer door-to-door service at the same flat rate.
+Of course, there are also downsides to shared shuttle rides.
+Sometimes you will wait for an hour or more for a shuttle bus to be filled up with other passengers.
+It will also take much longer for every passenger to be delivered to their final address in the city.
+Plus, if you travel in company with two others, the price per person will be actually lower if you book a low-cost private taxi ride for 35 euro.
+That will cost you less, plus your taxi driver will wait for you in front of the arrivals terminal with a name sign, ready to go.
+After you hop into the taxi, driving to the Ljubljana city center should not take more than 25 minutes.

 The third option is public transport.
-There is no train from the airport, only one bus line.
+There are no train connections from the Ljubljana airport, only one bus line.
 The Bus drives regularly from 5:00h in the morning till 20:00h in the evening every full hour.
-A bus ticket to Ljubljana main train station will cost you 4.5 euro and the journey lasts approximately 45 minutes.
+A bus ticket to Ljubljana's main train station will cost you around 5 euro and the journey lasts approximately 45 minutes.
 Tickets are purchased on the bus, all the buses are clean and safe.
 Checked personally :)

 published by bigholidays